Shayan-hab/ML-from-scratch/README.md

 ## 2. 🤖 Machine Learning Development Life Cycle (MLDLC)

-This section provides a detailed, step-by-step explanation of the entire process used in this project — from data exploration to model training and visualization
+This section provides a detailed, step-by-step explanation of the entire process used in this project — from data exploration to model training and visualization.
 ---

 ## 3. 🧩 How to Frame a Problem
+In this notebook, we learned how to frame a real-world business problem into a Machine Learning problem by understanding its type, existing solutions, required data, evaluation metrics, and assumptions.